PepijnBullens/PepijnBullens/README.md

-# Hey, ik ben Pepijn Bullens 👋
+# Hey, I'm Pepijn Bullens 👋

 I am a Full-stack Developer with a passion for programming and music.
 I enjoy working on challenging projects that teach me new techniques.
 Currently, I am studying "Creative Software Development" with a focus on "Web Development" at the Grafisch Lyceum Utrecht.